 I recall a time when muffins were my go-to treat for breakfast, lunch and every other in-between meal.
 These scrumptious and seemingly harmless baked goods made me stupid happy, but as I’ve matured so have my taste buds.
 Overly sugary, unhealthy muffins don’t do it for me anymore (my metabolism isn’t quite what it used to be at the happy age of 14).

 I’ve been experimenting with buckwheat flour a lot this year, and love the flavour it provides everything from pancakes to cookies.
 So I set out to turn my old favourite treat into a healthier, guilt-free version.
 Since the final batch was devoured in 60 seconds, I figured I had a winner on my hands.

 My vegan Buckwheat Apple Muffins rely on just a little bit of coconut sugar for sweetness, and enjoy the many filling and flavour-based benefits of oats and buckwheat.
 Finding yourself ravenous in the afternoon?
 That’s what these muffins are for!

-For the record, I made this about 5 times until I got it right.
+For the record, I made this about FIVE times until I got it right.
 Baking is alllll about trial and error my friends.
 The important thing is to not sweat the small stuff.
 Just try again and soon you’ll be a baking champ!

 If you make a batch, then please share a pic on Insta with the hashtag #thehungrypiggy, so I can ogle your efforts.
-I’ll be keeping an eye out for all your Hungry Piggies out there!
+I’ll be keeping an eye out for all you Hungry Piggies out there!